1. What requirements do I need before I apply?

 2. When can I start the OT classes?

-To begin the OT coursework, you must complete the prerequisite and support course work on the Occupational Health Studies flow sheet and pass the Salem State College occupational therapy competency exam.
-Students begin the OT professional coursework in the summer and go through the program in a cohort
+In order to begin the OT coursework, you must complete the prerequisite and support course work on the occupational health studies flow sheet.
+Those applying to the BS/MS program must also pass the Salem State occupational therapy competency exam.

 3. If I have a bachelor’s degree in another area/discipline, can I transfer into the program?